gridscale/terraform-provider-gridscale/website/docs/r/loadbalancer.html.md

   * `host` - (Required) A valid domain or an IP address of a server.

   * `weight` - (Optional) The backend host weight.
 Default: 100.

+  * `proxy_protocol` - (Optional) The proxy protocol version.
+The proxy protocol is disabled by default and the valid version is either v1 or v2.

 * `forwarding_rule` - (Required) The forwarding rules of the load balancer.